mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 The World-honored One said, “In worldly terms, he’s like a good horse.
 He goes when he sees the shadow of the whip.”

-People often go to the silence for their understanding.
-“What is there to grasp?”
+People often go to the silence for their understanding: “What is there to grasp?”
 In Buddhism, silence is important – but silence itself, [to keep silent,] is not important.
 If I [write] the words, “teaching comes from silence” – because many people these days, not only Buddhists but even Western philosophers, say life and human existence is really based on silence – [...] then we believe that silence is really the truth of human existence.
-But I don’t think so. *[He chuckles.]* Because, [if I tell you] “silence *is* human life, the truth of human life” – if you believe in that way, you have to always keep silent.
+But I don’t think so. *[He chuckles.]* Because, [if I tell you] “silence *is* the truth of human life” – if you believe in that way, you have to always keep silent.
 How can you keep silent?
 You cannot stay with the silence *constantly*.

 So you have to know the world completely unfolded beyond silence.
 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?

 If I sit down and really do zazen, then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
 The purpose of zazen is not to concentrate on breath, not to think something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
 If so – is zazen just to sit down without doing anything?
 No, it doesn’t mean that.
 Because we already have karmic life, so-called karmic “monkey mind.”
-So you have to accept this, and then *positively* we have to take care of it.
+So we have to accept this, and *positively* we have to take care of it.
 That’s why we say, “Why don’t you take care of your breath.”
-And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is the *big world* absolutely unfolded – beyond the name of concentration, the name of zazen, the name of practicer.
+And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is [the] *big world* absolutely unfolded – beyond the name of concentration, the name of zazen, the name of practicer.
 That is, Dogen Zenji says, the total manifestation of the whole world.
 Huge.

 That is teaching coming from your back.
 This is teaching coming from a *powerless power* [that] you can get from your practice.
-Behind the effort, there is great power.
+Behind the effort, there is a great power.
 Effort is not something [where] you can create power to teach or to understand behind this effort. *Behind the effort* means the world unfolded totally, beyond the name of concentration, the name of practicer, the name of stinkiness – whatever you say, it doesn’t hit the mark.
 Anyway, take off any clothes.
 And then what’s left?
 Nothing to say.

-So keep silent. *Keep silent* is what? *Keep silent* is not *[unintelligible]*, it’s really working, which is called zazen.
+So keep silent. *Keep silent* is what? *Keep silent* is not just [stumbling toward], it’s really working, which is called zazen.
 You have to really work.
 That is [Buddhistic](glossary#buddhistic) silence; really silent.
 Silence is [to] totally accept your life, including the whole world.

 Just like touching a hair: if you touch your hair, that means touching the whole world.
 It is really true, because from where does your hair come?
 Does your hair come from you?
 Or from the function of the organs [in] your body?
 Of course, but that’s still an explanation.
 But broadly speaking, your hair comes from where? *[Unintelligible.]* That’s great.
 That’s why a single hair is very important.
 [A single hair] is maybe sort of [like] a person who gets a Ph.D.
 Maybe so.
-Is he great if you compare him with a first grade child?
+But is he great if you compare him with a first grade child?
 No, [he is the] same.
-Well, maybe we have to give these children a whip until the whip touches the skin or the muscle.
+Well, maybe we have to give these children a whip until it touches the skin or the muscle.
 But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
-So even though the first grade child is great – a wonderful person, human being, and we should totally accept and respect him – that is *what*?
+So even though the first grade child is great – a wonderful person, human being, and we should totally accept and respect them – that is *what*?
 Nothing to say.
 But right in the middle of silence you have to say something, because this is a human life.

 For instance, right in the middle of suffering or pain in zazen, can you say something about pain?
 You cannot say anything about the pain in zazen.
 But if you keep silent in pain, does that mean that you have to die with the pain?
-No; you have to be alive!
+No; you have to be alive.
 So silence in pain is really aliveness, dynamically, in pain.

 #### 54:47

-The National Teacher kept silence and sat down for a while and said, “Do you understand?”
+The National Teacher kept silence and [just sat] for a while, and said, “Do you understand?”
 The emperor said, “I don’t understand.”
 And then,

 > The National Teacher said, “I have a disciple to whom I have transmitted the Teaching, Tan Yuan, who is well versed in this matter.
 Please summon him and ask him about it.”